My Favorite Rich & Colorful Paint Colors that I've Specified for Clients

 Pinks and Reds, from lighter to darker

 Benjamin Moore Pinky Swear CSP-340 – When I’m asked by clients for a recommendation for a pink wall color, this is the one I start with.
 It’s such a gentle pink that Benjamin Moore doesn’t even categorize it with the reds in their Color Stories collection – they count it as a neutral.
 To me, it reads as the color of a ballet slipper that has some patina to it.
-Looks lovely in a bedroom, sitting room or even a bathroom.
+It looks lovely in a bedroom, sitting room or even a bathroom.
 It’s sure to create cheer and warmth!

 Suntan Bronze 1217 by Benjamin Moore – This incredible color is reminiscent of those produced with ancient pigments such as red ochre.
 A more evolved and softer version of brick red, this color would be amazing in an office, entryway or sitting room.